Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

       * **filtertags**:
 Enter tags in the field.
 If the tag is NOT detected in the feature, the whole feature will not be uploaded.
 You can also upload only the feature scenarios, which contain the tags from the list.

+   * **scenariofilter**:
+Allows you to set the order in which scripts are executed.
+The scripts will be executed in the order they are listed.
+Plus allows you to set a filter for executing scripts.
+Only scripts from the list will be executed.
+The script in the list is indicated by its name.

 *  Language

       * **gherkinlanguage**: